 - Title III.
 Public accommodations, meaning businesses open to the public.

 For your website, Title II and Title III are the ones to watch.
-The Department of Justice published a final rule under Title II (28 CFR Part 35) that directly covers web content and mobile apps for state and local government entities.
+The Department of Justice published a final rule under Title II (28 CFR Part 35) that directly covers web content and mobile apps for state and local government entities, and it now carries firm compliance deadlines (see Government Accessibility Deadlines).
 Title III applies more broadly to private businesses, and case law there is still being shaped.

 Why Does It Matter?